 Speakers & Presenters

-Dr. Scott J. Kenyon
+Dr. Margaret J. Geller

 Shawn Laatsch is the director of the Emera Astronomy Center and Jordan Planetarium.
 He has over 25 years of experience in planetariums, having directed facilities in Hawaii, Kentucky, and Maryland as well as managing the construction and installation of a number of facilities in the U.S. and abroad.
 He is responsible for all operations and management of the Emera Astronomy Center.
 Laatsch also serves as president of the International Planetarium Society, Inc. the world’s largest organization of planetarium professionals and is a NASA Solar System Ambassador.